An Introduction to Flow Matching and Diffusion Models: Flow Matching

 where in $(i)$ we used the definition of $\psiref_t(x|z)$ (\cref{eq:cond_flow_gaussian}), in $(ii)$ we reparameterized $x\rightarrow (x-\alpha_t z)/\beta_t$, and in $(iii)$ we just did some algebra.
 Note that the last equation is the conditional Gaussian vector field as we defined in \cref{eq:conditional_gaussian_vf}.
 This proves the statement.\footnote{One can also double check this by plugging it into the continuity equation introduced later in this section.} \end{proof} \end{examplebox}

+See \cref{fig:cond_marginal_path_simulation} for an illustration of \cref{thm:marginalization_trick}.
+Let's gain some intuition for the marginal vector field. \textbf{Bayes' rule} from statistics says that the following term describes a posterior distribution

+where $\pdata(z)$ is the prior distribution.
+The marginal vector field then is simply a average: for every \emph{possible} data point $z$ it takes the velocity $u_t(x|z)$ - i.e. the direction that would bring us to $z$ - and then weighs this velocity by how much we believe that $x$ comes from $z$.
+Averaging over all data points, we obtain the marginal vector field.

-The remainder of this section will now prove \cref{thm:marginalization_trick} via the \themebf{continuity equation}, a fundamental result in mathematics and physics.
-To explain it, we will require the use of the \themebf{divergence} operator $\divv$, which we define as
+The remainder of this section will make this intuition rigorous and prove \cref{thm:marginalization_trick}.
+As the main mathematical tool, we will use the \themebf{continuity equation}, a fundamental equation in mathematics and physics.
+Define the \themebf{divergence} operator $\divv$ as